TheOnlyRew/riak_docs/quickstart.md

 }
 ---

+I'm going to pretend that this is a typo fix, authored in the docs_builder repo, hopefully committed against the riak_docs repo.

 In this tutorial, we'll share some quick start installers for OSX, as well as provide instructions for building a [five-node](http://basho.com/why-your-riak-cluster-should-have-at-least-five-nodes/)